siliconflow/onediff/README.md

 ## Business inquiry

-If you need ComfyUI or quant support or any other more advanced feature, please send an email to caishenghang@oneflow.org to tell us about your use case and requirements!
+If you need ComfyUI or quant support or any other more advanced features, please send an email to caishenghang@oneflow.org to tell us about your use case and requirements!

 |                    | OneFlow Open Source | OneFlow Pro |
 | ------------------ | ------------------- | ----------- |